kwalczak80/Speedy-cars/README.md

 The color palette was intended to create a fairly neutral background so that the photos of the cars stand out as much as possible.

 - #ffac0c - the business name and the text displayed on the home page
-- #d4d1d1 - the background color displaed on all pages except the home page
+- #d4d1d1 - the background color displayed on all pages except the home page
 - #212529 - navbar and footer background color
 - #ffffff - cards background color
 - #00ffff - hover effect color